How to Handle Employee End-of-Service Gratuity in a UAE Tech Company

 Practical Steps for Tech Founders

 Maintain a gratuity schedule for each employee, updated monthly, showing the accrued liability based on their current basic salary and length of service.
-Review this schedule whenever an employee receives a salary increase, as the gratuity calculation is based on the final basic salary at the time of termination, not the salary at the time of accrual.
+Review this schedule whenever an employee receives a salary increase.

 Conclusion

 Gratuity is a straightforward obligation once you understand the rules, but it requires consistent attention throughout the employment relationship.
-Maintaining accurate accruals protects your company's financial statements and ensures you are never caught short when an employee departs.
+Maintaining accurate accruals protects your company's financial statements.

 Need help setting up gratuity accounting for your UAE tech company?
-Contact Khizr UAE for professional support.
+Contact Khizr UAE.

 WhatsApp: 050 428 3999